freeCodeCamp/guide/src/pages/articles/miscellaneous/how-to-get-help-when-you-are-stuck/index.md

 Most of the time, you'll solve your problem after just one or two steps of this algorithm.

-We have a special chat room just for getting help: [https://gitter.im/freecodecamp/help/](https://gitter.im/freecodecamp/help/)
+We have a special chat room just for getting help: <a href='https://gitter.im/freecodecamp/help/' target='_blank' rel='nofollow'>https://gitter.im/freecodecamp/help/</a>